Write your message

 3- National Biotechnology Development Centre, Onipanu, Ogbomoso, Oyo State, Nigeria

-5- Department of Veterinary Pharmacology and Toxicology, Faculty of veterinary Medicine, Usmanu Danfodiyo University Sokoto (UDUS), Sokoto, Nigeria
+4- Department of Veterinary Pharmacology and Toxicology, Faculty of Veterinary Medicine, Usmanu DanFodiyo University, Sokoto, Nigeria

-Background: Exposure to sodium fluoride (Naf) via sources such as the environment, use of toothpaste, pesticides cause toxicity in the liver, kidney and brain where it induces oxidative stress.
-Vitamin B plays an important role in the body by taking part in metabolism and scavenging of free radicals thereby protecting the body against oxidative stress.
-Therefore, the aim of this research was to determine the ameliorative effect of vitamin B on sodium fluoride induced hepato-renal and brain damage.
+Background: Exposure to sodium fluoride (NaF) via sources such as the environment, use of toothpaste, and pesticides causes toxicity in the liver, kidneys, and brain, where it induces oxidative stress.
+Vitamin B plays an important role in the body by participating in metabolism and scavenging free radicals, thereby protecting the body against oxidative stress.
+Therefore, the present study aimed to determine the ameliorative effect of vitamin B on NaF-induced hepato-renal and brain damage.

-Methods: Twenty (20) adult male Wistar rats were used for the experiment.
-They were randomly divided into four groups of five rats each; Group I were administered distilled water, Group II NaF at 600ppm, Group III NaF at 600ppm + Vitamin B (10 ml/kg/day) and group IV Vitamin B (10 ml/kg/day) administered orally, daily for four weeks.
-Hematology, serum biochemical and oxidative stress markers in the liver, kidney and brain were analyzed.
+Methods: A total of 20 adult male Wistar rats were used for the experiment.
+They were randomly divided into four groups of five rats each.
+G Group I was administered distilled water, Group II received NaF at 600 ppm, Group III received NaF at 600 ppm plus Vitamin B (10 ml/kg/day), and Group IV was administered Vitamin B (10 ml/kg/day) orally, daily for four weeks.
+Hematology, serum biochemical markers, and oxidative stress markers in the liver, kidneys, and brain were analyzed.

-Results: WBC, RBC, PCV and hemoglobin were decreased in the NaF group.
-Also, serum ALT, AST, ALP, urea and creatinine were significantly (p<0.05) increased.
-There was significant decrease (p<0.05) in the liver, kidney and brain catalase, glutathione peroxidase and superoxide dismutase.
-There was significant increase (p<0.05) in liver, kidney and brain malondialdehyde in NaF group compared to other groups.
+Results: The WBC, RBC, PCV, and hemoglobin were decreased in the NaF group.
+Moreover, serum ALT, AST, ALP, urea, and creatinine were significantly increased (P<0.05).
+There was a significant decrease (P<0.05) in catalase, glutathione peroxidase, and superoxide dismutase levels in the liver, kidneys, and brain.
+In addition, there was a significant increase (P<0.05) in liver, kidney, and brain malondialdehyde (MDA) in the NaF group compared to other groups.

-Conclusion: Administration of Vitamin B alone did not cause any biochemical alterations in the liver, kidney and brain.
-Co-administration of NaF and Vitamin B for four weeks ameliorated the oxidative changes induced by NaF in the liver, kidney and brain
+Conclusion: The administration of Vitamin B alone did not cause any biochemical alterations in the liver, kidney, or brain.
+Co-administration of NaF and Vitamin B for four weeks ameliorated the oxidative changes induced by NaF in the liver, kidney, and brain.

 Type of Study: Research | Subject: General